 Do I need a root canal?

 If you have noticed severe tooth pain when chewing or biting down, increased tooth sensitivity to hot and cold temperatures, or swelling in the nearby gums, your tooth may be infected.
 Tooth infection can also cause the tooth to become discolored and darkened.
-If you experience these symptoms or any other type of tooth pain, we encourage you to contact us at The Dental Implant Associates for an appointment.
+If you experience these symptoms or any other type of tooth pain, we encourage you to contact us at Oradent Associates for an appointment.
 We are dedicated to providing you with the treatment you need for a healthy, bright smile.